HamidSadEsf/Partner-potential-evaluation-/README.md

 > **What to observe in the demo:** Watch the multi‑agent orchestration in real‑time.
 Notice how the **Research**, **Scoring**, and **Synthesis** agents cooperate.
 The dashboard surfaces a structured **Reasoning Trace** for every decision, culminating in a high‑fidelity **Executive Briefing** with automated risk metrics.

 ![System Demo](./assets/demo_recording.webp)
-*The Antigravity Intelligence Dashboard: Orchestrating complex B2B due‑diligence with glassmorphic design and real‑time agent state tracking.*
+*The partner potential evaluation Dashboard: Orchestrating complex B2B due‑diligence with glassmorphic design and real‑time agent state tracking.*

 ---